University of St. Gallen

 First Version: Mai 2021.
 Latest Version: June 2025.Idea

-Investigates front-running problems in pay-as-bid auctions and the potential of candle auction designs to mitigate adverse front-running effects.
+When information leaks in pay-as-bid auctions, the candle auction can mitigate adverse front-running effects.

 Optimal Compensation in Competitive Labor Markets with Heterogeneous Employers and Workers (with Niklas Häusle, Winfried Koeniger, and Alexander Braun).